thomasalgenio/Thomas_Portfolio/README.md

 # Welcome to My Portfolio

 Hello!
 Welcome to my portfolio.
 Below you'll find highlights of my contributions, projects, and analyses.
+You can also view it on this website: [View Website]https://thomasalgenio.github.io/Thomas_Portfolio/

 ---